frnmst/gnupot/README.md

 $ git pull origin master
 ```

-##Interesting facts about gnupot
+##Interesting facts about GNUpot

 - GNUpot, being based on git, you can use the usual git commands.
 For example
   to see all the commit history you can use `git log`.
+To see the
+  differences from the last commit: `git show`.

 ##Packages to install (dependencies)